2203542-0/CS220AU-DP-2022/README.md

 3. AI Trends (Video and News Articles)
 4. AI blogs

+# Page 1- Design Of Homepage
  Homepage
  Photo’Ai related- and a small text box- With Intro https://images.app.goo.gl/itGnf2Xs7hSRGprD6 Small Section Explaining what the page is about
-Then a Section Redirecting to AI VIDEO page

-# Page 1- Design Of Homepage

-Photo-
-Text- Artificial Intillegience and Social Media

 Section 1-

 Photo on the left side

 Text- Welcome to the Webpage about everything related to artificial intelligence and social media.
 You can find here videos and News articles related to social media and ai and my personal blog on AI and Social Media impacts.